dailystory/docs/articles/contacts/index.md

 ![Advanced Search](/articles/contacts/contacts-12.png "Advanced Search")

+After completing the form and clicking search, you can easily create a new segment froom your search results where the search parameters are automatically added to your segment to create a Dynamic Segment that will automatically be udpated for you.

-After completing the form and clicking search, the URL of the browser contains the search parameters.
-This is useful because you can save the URL, share the URL, and more advanced users modify the URL directly.
+Advnaced users can also use the search paramters contained in the URL of the browser after their search to save, share or modify the URL directly.

 `https://us-1.dailystory.com/Contact/?s=&gender=Male&location_q=Seattle,%20WA&distance=15&ageTo=25`